guymager homepage Get guymager at SourceForge.net. Fast, secure and Free Open Source software downloads

 1. Change to the directory where you did the subversion checkout, go to the subdir tags and further down to the latest version.

-3. There is no installation procedure (except for Debian, see above).
-After completion of the previous step, the libs are in the subdirectory lib.
-Copy them to a location that is included in the search path on your system (could be /usr/local/lib, for instance) or redirect the LD_LIBRARY_PATH environment variable.
+5. There is no installation procedure (except for Debian, see above).
+After completion of the previous step, the lib is in the subdirectory lib.
+Copy it to a location that is included in the search path on your system (this could be /usr/local/lib, for instance) or redirect the LD_LIBRARY_PATH environment variable.

 1. Change to the directory where you did the subversion checkout, go to the subdir tags and further down to the latest version.